 3 THINGS BUSINESS OWNERS MUST DO TO THRIVE AFTER LOCKDOWN

 Lockdown is the best time to reevaluate your brand.
-Throughout the average year, it is often difficult as a business owner to find the time to take a step back and look at what aspects of your branding and marketing are working and what aren’t.
-We know we should but there are often more pressing matters at hand such as the day-to-day running of a business.
+Throughout an average year, it is often difficult for a business owner to find the time to take a step back and look at what aspects of his branding and marketing are working and which ones are not.
+We all know we should do so but there are often more pressing matters at hand such as the day-to-day running of a business.
 We are not being forced to take a moment of respite and we should make the most of it by taking a genuine objective look at our branding and marketing to identify, once lockdown lifts, what practices we should put a stop to and what practice we should be doubling down on in order to improve our return on investment.

-When making changes to branding, ideally it should appear to a consumer that everything changes overnight in order to avoid any award inconsistencies.
+When making changes to branding, ideally it should appear to a consumer that everything changes overnight in order to avoid any awkward inconsistencies.
 Just like in theatre, costume changes should be seamless and out of the audience’s sight.
 However, as we live in the real world and have to deal with things such as availabilities and suppliers, this is often not possible and changes are inevitably made in the most efficient timeframe possible.
-Wit lockdown, however, consumer are distracted.
-The audiences attention is focused elsewhere.
-Now is the perfect time to
+With lockdown, however, consumers are distracted.
+The audience's attention is focused elsewhere.
+Now is a perfect time!

 It is especially important to revaluate our brands this year as many global shifts will take place that are likely to impact the state of our markets and the demands of our consumers.